OutSystems/docs-validation/templates/concept.md

 # [Concept title - use a noun]

-**Example:** "UI screen design".
+**Example:** "About business processes".
 Don’t use generic titles like “Introduction”, “Overview”, “Use cases” or “How it works”.
 Instead, use a more specific noun or phrase that someone would search for.

 ## *[Optional Paragraph]*
 *[Background information or recommended knowledge.
 Something people must know or do prior to working with this feature.]*